-1. Shows delay in language development 2.
-Does not respond to name 3.Does not or rarely make eye contact 4.Is very sensitive to sounds (covers the ears 5.Not interested in other children and/or does not play with other children 6.Is restless and is in constant motion

-7.Has limited interests (in certain colors, trademarks, symbols, letters, numbers, etc.) 8.
-Does not act like other children in a group activity 9.Is delayed in learning self-care activities such as toileting and changing clothes
+- 1. Shows delay in language development 2.
+Does not respond to name - 3.Does not or rarely make eye contact 4.Is very sensitive to sounds (covers the ears - 5, Not interested in other children and/or does not play with other children - 6.Is restless and is in constant motion - 7.
+Has limited interests (in certain colors, trademarks, symbols, letters, numbers, etc.) - 8.
+Does not act like other children in a group activity - 9.Is delayed in learning self-care activities such as toileting and changing clothes - 10.
+Often has major tantrums that last a long time

-10.0ften has major tantrums that last a long time A child's behaviors and tendencies like these can be a source of parental concerns While such behaviors can be temporary, it is also possible that your child has developmental problems or a developmental disorder.
+A child's behaviors and tendencies like these can be a source of parental While such behaviors can be temporary, it is also possible that your child has developmental problems or a developmental disorder.
 What are developmental disorders?

 Developmental disorders (DDs) are characterized by deficits in the development of brain functions and are congenital in many cases.
 There are different types of DDs as shown below.
 Even people with the same disorder show different manifestations.
 It is also possible to have more than one type of DD.

-Utilize the Health Checkup Every local government provides complimentary baby health checkups.
-Please make use of the checkup because it is an important opportunity to learn about your child's health and development. • Examination by a doctor.
-Every checkup is free of charge; there are no additional fees for consultation. •For the details of the checkup schedule, please contact your local government as each area follows different schedules. • Each checkup is only available when your child is within the specified age range.
+May also have a delay in intellectual development Pervasive developmental disorder (Autistic spectrum disorder; ASD) Autism Asperaer's syndrome - Language delay - (Not observed in Asperger's syndrome) - Communication difficulty - Problems in social interaction - Ritualized/stereotypical behaviors, limited interests, obsessiveness - Hyper- or hypo-sensitivity, physical clumsiness Attention deficit hyperactivity disorder (ADHD) - Unable to focus - Unable to stay still - Impulsive behaviors Learning disorder (LD) (Specific learning disorder; SLD) Prominent difficulty in either reading, writing, or calculating Note: Other DDs include Tourette syndrome, stuttering, and developmental coordination disorder Utilize the Health Checkup Every local government provides complimentary baby health checkups.
+Please make use of the checkup because it is an important opportunity to learn about your child's health and development. - Examination by a doctor.
+Every checkup is free of charge; there are no additional fees for consultation. - For the details of the checkup schedule, please contact your local government as each area follows different schedules. - Each checkup is only available when your child is within the specified age range.
 [Infant checkup] When your child is 3 to 4 months old.
 Consultation with a public health nurse if you have any concerns.
-Nutritionist's recommendations [18-month checkup] After your child has turned 18 months and before turning 24 months.
+Nutritionist's recommendations.
+[18-month checkup] After your child has turned 18 months and before turning 24 months.
 Consultation with a public health nurse if you have any concerns.
 [3-year checkup] After your child has turned 3 and before turning 4.
 Urinary test.
 Vision and auditory tests.
 Consultation with a public health nurse, a nutritionist, or a psychologist if you have any concerns.
-[Health checkup on admission to school] You will be notified by the local board of education around September of the year before starting school, as children enter school in the April following their 6th birthday.
+[Health checkup on admission to school] You will be notified by the local board of education around September of the year before starting school. as children enter school in the April following their 6th birthday.
 Held at the elementary school your child is entering [School entry] The local board of education or education center offers consultations for children with disabilities or concerns about elementary school life.
 School entry consultation is by appointment only.
-Please contact your local board of education for an appointment.
+Please contact vour local board of education for an appointment.
 Education for children with disabilities The board of education decides what type of schooling is best suited for a child while respecting the parents' and child's wishes as much as possible.
 Elementary schools have "special classes" for children with various educational needs and/or "resource rooms" where children receive special instructions while enrolling in regular classes.
 There are also "schools for special needs education" for children with severe disabilities.